dkondr/rsschool-cv-2021q3/cv.md

 ### **Work experience.**
 There is no practical experience in web development and programming.

 ![Codewarrior Profile Badges](https://www.codewars.com/users/dkondr/badges/small)

 ### **My education:**
-*Basic higher education:* VSTU master’s degree of Automation of Technological Processes and Production *Additional prof education:* LLC "Center of Educational Competencies of NTI" - " Tester is the easiest entrance to programming"
+*Basic higher education:* VSTU master’s degree of Automation of Technological Processes and Production.

+*Additional prof education:* LLC "Center of Educational Competencies of NTI" - " Tester is the easiest entrance to programming"

 ### **English:**